UniBen/website/content/modules/wifi/_index.md

 {{% /notice %}}

 {{% notice note %}}
-This modules are natively supported on macOS with the default interface `en0`.
+This module is natively supported on macOS with the default interface `en0`.
 Just make sure the interface is not connected to any WiFi network and then start bettercap with:
 <br/>
 `sudo bettercap -iface en0`
 {{% /notice %}}